Replication Log Reader Agent

 Values 2-4 are useful when debugging.

 Is the packet size, in bytes.
 The default is 4096 (bytes).

 Is how often, in seconds, the log is queried for replicated transactions.
 The default is 5 seconds.

 Specifies an agent profile to use for agent parameters.
 If ProfileName is NULL, the agent profile is disabled.
 If ProfileName is not specified, the default profile for the agent type is used.
 For information, see Replication Agent Profiles.

 Specifies the failover partner instance of SQL Server participating in a database mirroring session with the publication database.
 For more information, see Database Mirroring and Replication (SQL Server).

 Specifies the security mode of the Publisher.
 A value of 0 indicates SQL Server Authentication (default), and a value of 1 indicates Windows Authentication Mode.

 Is the number of seconds before the query times out.
 The default is 1800 seconds.

-Is the maximum number of transactions read out of the transaction log of the publishing database per processing cycle, with a default of 500, and max of 10000.
+Is the maximum number of transactions read out of the transaction log of the publishing database per processing cycle, with a default of 500.
 The agent will continue to read transactions in batches until all transactions are read from the log.
 This parameter is not supported for Oracle Publishers.